nesfit/ICS/Lectures/Lecture_11/Lecture.md

 ## .NET Standard

-- A formal specification of .NET APIs that are available on multiple .NET implementations.
 - The motivation behind .NET Standard was to establish greater uniformity in the .NET ecosystem.
 - Standardized API coverage across implementations
 - *Interface* to program against